 To reach an FCMA Academy Board Member, please contact the Board’s Corresponding Agent at 616-785-8440 or 5251 Clyde Park Ave SW, Wyoming, MI 49509.

 Are you interested in becoming a Board Member?

 Do you have a passion for wanting to help the children and families in your community?
 You may be surprised how easy it is to make a positive impact on their lives, and in turn, enrich your own.
 We’re always looking for talented and committed volunteer board members to help lead and strengthen our charter school academies.
 If you can contribute your thoughtfulness and expertise for approximately five hours each month and are interested in this opportunity, we encourage you to seriously consider applying to become a member of one of our charter school academy Boards.

-Our Board members come from all walks of life, and include many different members of the community – local business owners, educators, parents, retirees – in fact just about any background or career you can think of is represented on one our Boards.
-This is because charter school boards and their respective authorizers value diversity, knowing that bringing together a group of volunteers with various backgrounds helps to bring balance to both the decisions and the policies of a Board and, in turn, helps to make great charter schools.
+Our Board members come from all walks of life, and include many different members of the community – local business owners, educators, parents, and retirees.
+Charter school boards and their respective authorizers value diversity, knowing that bringing together a group of volunteers with various backgrounds helps to bring balance to both the decisions and the policies of a Board and, in turn, helps to make great charter schools.